 November is Lung Cancer Awareness Month.
-The sooner lung cancer is diagnosed, the better the chances for survival.
-Until recently, however, early detection has been difficult — which may be one reason why lung cancer remains the No. 1 cancer killer of both men and women in the U.S.
+The sooner lung cancer is diagnosed, the better the chance for survival.
+Until recently, however, early detection has been difficult — which may be one reason why lung cancer remains the No. 1 cancer killer of both men and women in the United States.

 But there is good news about the disease: Doctors now have a screening test that can catch lung cancer early.
 It’s called low-dose computed tomography (LDCT).

 LDCT produces cross-sectional images of the entire chest, including the lungs, using special X-ray equipment and sophisticated computers.
 These images enable doctors to detect very small nodules in the lung.

 “A low-dose CT scan can reveal lung cancer in its earliest stages,” said Lake Regional Radiologist Michael Vierra, M.D.
 “It’s a simple test that saves lives.”

 Medicare covers an annual LDCT scan for people at high risk for lung cancer.
 You are at high risk if all three of these things are true for you:

 - You have a smoking history of 30 pack years or more.
 To figure your pack years, take the number of packs you smoked per day multiplied by the number of years you smoked.
 For example: If you smoked two packs a day for 15 years, that would be 30 pack years.

 - You smoke now, or you quit within the last 15 years.

 - You’re between 55 and 77 years old.

 The biggest benefit of lung cancer screening is that it can find lung cancer in its beginning stages, which helps lower the risk of dying from the disease.